 Chief of Staff, Director of Communications and Operations

-Kathy Cox serves as Director of Operations at Greenleaf.
-She effectively leads numerous operational areas, including recruitment and human resources, administration and budgeting, internal communications, and marketing.
+Kathy Cox serves as Chief of Staff and Director of Communications Operations at Greenleaf.
+She oversees all activities within the company works directly with the CEO on strategic growth planning, and effectively leads numerous operational areas, including recruitment and human resources, administration and budgeting, internal communications, business development, and marketing.
 She is also a member of Greenleaf’s management team.
 Previously, Kathy served for six years as Crew Chief at Harmony Crew, a strategic engagement firm in the Washington, D.C. area.
 There, she led the firm’s operations, marketing, strategic partnerships, and client workshops and retreats.
 Her career also includes management and operations positions at the National Trust for Historic Preservation, Friends of Fort Dupont Ice Arena, and MindBank Consulting Group, all in the Washington D.C. area.
 In addition, she has extensive experience as an independent consultant, providing operations, fundraising, and event services to a range of clients.

 Kathy is certified in Servant leadership by the Robert K. Greenleaf Center for servant leadership in Atlanta, Ga., and in quantum leadership by the Academy of Total Intelligence in Oxford, England.
 She was named a SmartCEO Brava Awards Honoree in 2016, celebrating female business leaders who combine their entrepreneurial spirit with a passion for giving back to the community.
 Kathy is an active member of Leadership Greater Washington, the Association of Talent Development, and Greenleaf Center for Servant Leadership.
 She holds a Bachelor of Arts from Indiana University in Bloomington, Ind.
 What inspires Kathy?
 “Those moments when you take note of the perfect synchronicity in the world – whether it be something visually beautiful, the emotional lift of a great song, or connecting with someone through a smile.”